-KINE 2251 Guidelines
+Auburn Day Care 1403 Haley Center KINE 2251 Guidelines

-- 1. Let the children initiate play, if they are isolated, play alone or not moving try to encourage them to participated. - 2.
+- 1. Let the children initiate play (Do not hit the children on the head with the equipment). - 2.
 Interact with the children (Do not socialize with your friends or other classmates). - 3.
-If you need to discuss something with me, please schedule a meeting during my office hours. - 4.
+If you need to discuss something with me, schedule a meeting during my office hours (While at ADC my main responsibility is to run the program.
+Please do not distract me with issues that can be discussed outside of class). - 4.
 Be prompt (on time). - 5.
 Do not leave early. - 6.
-Dress and look appropriately (Wear comfortable clothes that can get sweaty and dirty and sneakers- the playground is covered in sand.
+Dress appropriately (Wear comfortable clothes that can get sweaty and dirty and sneakersthe playground is covered in sand.
 Do not wear profane shirts, shirts that show your torso, skirts, or pants that reveal too much torso and leg.) - 7.
-Do not smoke; drink alcohol or used drug prior to or during the program. - 8.
+Please do not smoke prior to or during the program.
+Many children have asthma and the smell affects them adversely.
+In addition, do not overload on perfumes and colognes.
+Please do not show up filthy, take a bath. - 8.
 Be prepared for any weather!
 If it is cold outside or may become cold outside, bring a sweatshirt or jacket.
 If it is hot outside, wear shorts and a short-sleeved shirt- we will be outside in the sun.
 If it is raining, THE PROGRAM WILL RUN indoors.
 It is usually hot inside, wear a short sleeved shirt. - 9.
 Wear sunscreen. - 10.
 Have fun and smile.
 This is the only college course you will ever take where all you have to do is show up on time, stay the entire class period, and PLAY WITH KIDS! - 11.
 Students are encouraged to refer to Auburn University's policies concerning attendance, absences, academic honesty, and make-up work as found in the Auburn Bulletin.